 Contact a flight instructor to schedule a checkout in the aircraft.

-The rental application collects information to validate a pilot's background.
-The rental agreement is the rules by which pilots are expected to operate our aircraft.
-This information is required for solo flight operations.
+The rental application form collects information to validate a pilot's background.
+This form is required for any solo flight operations.